redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/02_CHECKLIST.md

 - [ ] Installing and managing Red Hat OpenShift AI components
   - [ ] Create a DataScienceCluster object custom resource (CR) file
   - [ ] Apply the DSC object
+- [ ] Adding a BA bundle
+  - [ ] Set environment variables
+  - [ ] Create an OpenSSL config
+  - [ ] Generate a root certificate
+  - [ ] Verify the wildcard certificate
+  - [ ] Add the custom root signed certificate to the customCABundle
+  - [ ] Verify the configuration
 - [ ] Installing KServe dependencies
   - [ ] Create the required namespace for Red Hat OpenShift Service Mesh
   - [ ] Define the required subscription for the Red Hat OpenShift Service Mesh Operator